 Sitting on the Moon (September 11, 1936)

-Released on September 1, 1936: A song writer for movies falls in love with a down-and-out actress, and her career takes off while his slowly seems to be dying.
+Released on September 1, 1936: (running time 53 mintues) A song writer for movies falls in love with an out-of-work actress.

 Produced by Nat Levine